-- 25.1.3 Each Sub-Fund is liable to corporation tax on its income after relief for management expenses (which include fees payable to the ACD and to the Depositary) at the basic rate of income tax. - 25.1.4 Where the Company is a Bond Fund the gross amount of any interest distributions is an allowable expense for corporation tax purposes and no tax will actually be paid on that part of the income funding the income distributions. - 25.1.5 Dividend income received by each Sub-Fund from investments in UK resident and overseas companies should fall within an exemption from corporation tax.
+- (a) Each Sub-Fund is liable to corporation tax on its income after relief for management expenses (which include fees payable to the ACD and to the Depositary) at the basic rate of income tax.
+The rate of corporation tax applicable to each Sub-Fund is equal to the basic rate of income tax. - (b) Where the Sub-Fund is a Bond Fund the gross amount of any interest distributions is an allowable expense for corporation tax purposes and no tax should actually be paid on that part of the income funding the interest distributions. - (c) Dividend income received by each Sub-Fund from investments in UK resident and overseas companies should fall within an exemption from corporation tax.
 Dividend income received from foreign companies may be subject to withholding tax or other taxation in the foreign jurisdiction.
-The foreign tax suffered by a Sub-Fund may normally be deducted from the UK tax due on that income or treated as an expense in calculating the amount of that income subject to corporation tax.
+Any foreign tax suffered by a Sub-Fund may normally be deducted from the UK tax due on that income or treated as an expense in calculating the amount of that income subject to corporation tax.